 - Read this: Different types of blockchains in the market

-But out of these aforementioned mentioned types of blockchain, I am interested in two types i.e. Public Blockchain and Private Blockchain, because I feel they have a lot of potential.
+But out of these aforementioned mentioned types of the blockchain, I am interested in two types i.e. Public Blockchain and Private Blockchain, because I feel they have a lot of potential.

 What Is A Public Blockchain?